Biography

 Creative Practice and Research Interests

-Afro-diasporic dance and movement practices, chicago house dance history, vernacular dance, Hip-Hop studies, cultural resistance and hegemony, community cultural development and social practice dance, critical race theory, improvisation and performance as liberation, compositional improvisation, cross-cultural, collaborative and dialogical art-making practice, participatory action research, and arts and creative practice as spiritual development
+Afro-diasporic dance and movement practices, chicago house dance history, community cultural development, social change theory and community organizing, improvisation and performance as liberatory and community-building practices, cross-cultural, collaborative and dialogical art-making practices

 Degrees